charto/nbind/README.md

 npm install && npm test
 ```

 See it run!
-You need Node.js 0.10.x - 6.x.x (newer may also work)
+You need Node.js 0.10.x - 6.x.x (newer may also work), Python 2.7 (required by `node-gyp`)
 and one of the following C++ compilers:

 - GCC 4.8 or above